bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 54°
+- 53°
-- mist
+- overcast clouds
-- 85% humidity
+- 83% humidity
-- 16 mph wind
+- 13 mph wind

-1.1 inches of rain in the past 24 hours
+No precipitation in the past 24 hours

 ## Temperature Comparison